-By editing the flux magnitude and/or timing (i.e. the years that are assigned to the different forcing time-points) information of the idealized emissions forcings, you can control the CO_2 emissions trajectory as well as the total of fossil fuel carbon burned.
-Explore some different assumptions about CO_2 release rate but for the same total carbon emitted, and note their differing impact on climate and ocean (carbonate) geochemistry.

-More realistic and appropriate to our current global experiment than a single rapid pulse is a lower rate (order of 10 or $20 \ PgCyr^{-1}$) released over a longer interval (order of 100 years) as compared to a conceptual $1000 \ PgC$ near-instantaneous pulse.
-Because the experiments are getting longer to run in real time . . . remember to make appropriate use of the cluster queuing facility - i.e., think about whether you want to sit around starting at the screen for 15 minutes waiting for a new line of numbers appear - if not: submit to the cluster queue.
-For instance, one might try and address the question: "For a given total release of fossil fuel CO_2 , is it safer to burn it slower?"
+By editing the flux and/or timing information, you can control the CO2 emissions trajectory as well as the total of fossil fuel carbon burned.
+Explore different $CO_2$ release assumptions and note their differing impact on climate and ocean (carbonate) geochemistry.
+Much more realistic and appropriate to our current global experiment is a lower rate (order of 10 or 20 $PgCyr^{-1}$ ) released over a longer interval (order of 100 years) as compared to a conceptual 1000 PgC near-instantaneous pulse.
+Because the experiments are getting longer to run in real time ... remember to make appropriate use of the cluster queuing facility -i.e., think about whether you want to sit around starting at the screen for 15 minutes waiting for a new line of numbers appear - if not: submit to the cluster queue.
+For instance, one might try and address the question: "For a given total release of fossil fuel $CO_2$ , is it safer to burn it slower?"
 The answer is maybe not completely obvious, as burning carbon resources slower will result in a small global impact, but perhaps one that persists for longer(??).
-You could conceive of an ensemble (related set) of model experiments, maybe one of $100 \ PgCyr^{-1}$ for 1 yr, one of $10 \ PgCyr^{-1}$ for 10 years, and one of $1 \ PgCyr^{-1}$ for 100 years, and run them all for e.g., $100 \ years$.
+You could conceive of an ensemble (related set) of model experiments, maybe one of $100 PgCyr^{-1}$ for 1 yr, one of 10 $PgCyr^{-1}$ for 10 years, and one of 1 $PgCyr^{-1}$ for 100 years, and run them all for e.g., 100 years.
 (As jobs submitted to the queue, all can be run simultaneously (with blank spaces between commands!).)
-(Don't forget the control experiment! (configured the same, except with $0 \ PgCyr^{-1}$ of emissions for $100 \ years$).)
+(Don't forget the control experiment! (configured the same, except with 0 $PgCyr^{-1}$ of emissions for 100 years).)

-Note note that ideally you would create a new forcing based on the original if you are editing the same original forcing and expecting to run different ones at the same time.
+Note note that you should create 3 new forcings based on the original if you are editing the same original forcing and expecting to run different ones at the same time.
 Really, this is little more than you did in copying and renaming user-config files in order to create new experiments ... except that now it involves copying and renaming entire directories in genie-forcings.
-Remember that the forcing is specified by the directory name assigned to bg_par_forcing_name (enclosed in '') and you will need to change this to match the name of your new forcing directory.
+Remember that the forcing is specified by the directory name assigned to bg\par\forcing\name (enclosed in '') and you will need to change this to match the name of your new forcing directory.